 [su_slider source=”media: 4125,4126,4127,4128″ link=”custom” target=”blank” width=”1100″ height=”680″ title=”no” pages=”no” mousewheel=”no”]

 Even small commercial buildings such as this, are subject to soil contamination depending on what equipment or chemicals were used on the site.
 As shown above, the auto shop had hydraulic single post car lifts, which houses the piston arm and the hydraulic oil lines underneath the surface.
-Older office buildings with single post lifts have the similar contamination issues since stenhoj_swingHRthese are prone to leak hydraulic oil and contaminate the soil beneath.
+Older office buildings with single post lifts have the similar contamination issues since these are prone to leak hydraulic oil and contaminate the soil beneath.

 How are the results measured?